jahwi/bget/README.md

 ## Switches

-Run `BGET -help -doc` to get the latest list of switches.
+Run `BGET -help -doc` to get a comprehensive list of Bget's switches.

 ## Methods